firstname.lastname@example.org London – 020 305 68855 Cornwall – 01726 247047

 The Regulation will come into effect on the 25th May 2018 and will bring significant changes to data protection law.
-Any company deemed non-compliant will face hefty fines.

 Rules for obtaining valid consent to use personal information will become much tougher when the GDPR comes into force.
 Therefore, companies must ensure that consent is clear, affirmative, and in plain language.
 Companies must also make it easy for data subjects to withdraw consent if they wish to do so.